Categories

 Book Radar

-Which brings me to today’s newsletter: I have exciting news for you.
-(Two words: Mary Roach.)
-There’s adaptation news and book talk, plus I’ve included a picture of one of my naughty orange monsters, some trivia, and more!
+Moving on to today’s newsletter and book talk: I am excited about a lot of today’s shiny news, including adaptation deals, book cover reveals, and Muppet arms for Holly Black’s upcoming debut adult novel.
+Plus I’ve included a picture of my bowl-loving orange monster, some trivia, and more!
+I love writing these newsletters and I appreciate your support so much.
 Whatever you are doing or watching or reading this week, I hope you good bob and we same place again very now.
-I’ll see you again on Monday. – xoxo, Liberty, Your Friendly Neighborhood Velocireader™
+I’ll see you again on Thursday (because of the holiday). – xoxo, Liberty, Your Friendly Neighborhood Velocireader™

 Trivia question time!
-In Rosemary’s Baby, what is Rosemary’s last name?
+In The Other Black Girl by Zakiya Dalila Harris, what is the name of the publishing company Nella and Hazel work for?
 (Scroll to the bottom for the answer.)

 Deals, Reals, and Squeals!